MINHNC0308/chessEngine/README.md

 `pip install -q -r requirement.txt`

+And if you want to run our code, using the command below:

+`python main.py`

 ## Future Improvements
 * **Using neutral network to improve End Game's performance**
 * **Introduce an evaluation bar to visually represent the advantages of both approaches.**